Great Danebull (Bull Terrier & Great Dane Mix): Info, Pictures, Traits

 Food & Diet Requirements 🦴

-Great Danebulls are very large dogs that can be as tall as 28 inches and weigh nearly 100 pounds.
-Naturally, a dog that size is going to require a lot of food.
-You can reasonably expect to feed your Great Danebull about four cups of dry dog food each day.
+Great Danebulls can be as tall as 28 inches and weigh nearly 100 pounds.
+Naturally, a dog that size will require a lot of food.
+You can reasonably expect to feed your Great Danebull about four cups of dry dog food daily.

-Compared to other dogs, even other large dogs, that’s a lot of food.
-Don’t be surprised if you end up spending $60-$100 each month on dog food alone.
+Compared to other dogs, even large dogs, that’s a lot of food.
+Don’t be surprised if you spend $60–$100 monthly on dog food alone.

 Exercise 🐕

-You might think that a dog of this size would need tons of exercise, but surprisingly, the Great Danebull doesn’t actually need much.
-About 30-40 minutes of activity each day should suffice.
-A short walk or a little structured playtime should do fine.
+You might think that a dog of this size would need a lot of exercise, but surprisingly, the Great Danebull doesn’t need much.
+About 30 to 40 minutes of activity each day should suffice.
+A short walk or a little structured playtime should be fine.

-Aside from that, your Great Danebull will need a good bit of space to stretch its legs.
-Though they’re not super-energetic dogs, they’re still very large and need more room than what an apartment might provide.
+Aside from that, your Great Danebull will need a lot of space to stretch their legs.
+Though they’re not energetic dogs, they’re still enormous and need more room than an apartment might provide.

 Training 🦮

 Because they’re such intelligent dogs with a strong desire to please, Great Danebulls learn very quickly.
-They can pick up commands and even tricks with a little bit of positive reinforcement.
-In fact, these dogs respond incredibly well to obedience training, and it will even help strengthen the bond between pet and person.
+They can pick up commands and tricks with positive reinforcement.
+In fact, they respond incredibly well to obedience training, which will help strengthen their bond with you.

 Grooming ✂️

-This breed isn’t known to be a heavy shedder, but they do shed to some degree throughout the year.
-They won’t require much grooming in general, just an occasional light brushing should take care of the dead hair in their coat.
+The Great Danebull isn’t known to be a heavy shedder, but they shed moderately throughout the year.
+They won’t require much grooming in general, but an occasional light brushing should take care of the dead hair in their coat.

-Aside from brushing, bathing needs for this breed are minimal.
-You shouldn’t need to clean them up more than once a month, though they’ll need regular teeth cleaning.
+Aside from brushing, bathing needs for the Great Danebull are minimal.
+You shouldn’t need to clean them more than once a month, though they’ll need regular teeth cleaning and nail trimming.

 Health and Conditions ❤️

-One of the advantages of mixed-breed dogs over purebred ones is that they may have a reduced risk of health concerns that are known to plague either parent breeds.
-However, they can still occasionally exhibit the same types of adverse health conditions, so it’s good to be aware of what those are.
+One of the advantages of mixed-breed dogs over purebred ones is that they may have a reduced risk of health concerns that are known to affect the parents.
+However, they can still occasionally exhibit the same types of adverse health conditions, so it’s good to be aware of them.

-Hip dysplasia is a disease that tends to affect large dogs, such as the Great Dane.
-It causes the hip to malform so it doesn’t fit properly in the socket.
+Hip dysplasia is a disease affecting large dogs, such as the Great Dane.
+It causes the hip to malform, so it doesn’t fit properly in the socket.
 As the dog ages, this condition worsens, resulting in pain and loss of motion.

 - Allergies